How to count words in Python

 Common errors and challenges

-When counting words in Python, you might run into a few common pitfalls, but they're all straightforward to solve.
+Even with Python's simple tools, you might run into a few common pitfalls when counting words, but they're all easy to fix.

 Handling None values and empty strings when using split()